 - Reduces systemic inflammation

-There are two specific ways to use
+There are two common ways to use cardio to improve your physical fitness.
+LISS and HIIT.

 LISS stands for Low Intensity Steady State (exercise).
 It involves doing the exercise (pedaling) on a relatively low and steady intensity levels typically for extended times.